 On each note in a major or minor scale we can build three-note chords, or triads by adding two more notes (on top of the "scale-note"); each an interval of a third apart:

 These chords are named Diatonic since they are using the notes through [Dia-] the scale.

 Chord progressions using notes not belonging in that scale, are instead called Chromatic Harmony.

 Even though there are 7 different triads in the scale, there are actually only three types of triads, both in the major and the minor scale;

 These three types of triads each have a specific sound; major is often called “happy”, minor “sad” and diminished is… well “mysterious” :)

-But as you will see, the triads when used together in a chord sequence, also create friction between them as they progress.
+But as you will see, the triads when combined together in a chord sequence, also create friction between them as they progress.

 Let’s look at where the triads are positioned in a major scale first.
 Here is a C major scale:

 (The numbers under the notes simply show the scale degrees or the order of the notes in the scale.)